OpenCyphal/pydsdl/docs/index.rst

 PyDSDL is a `Cyphal <https://opencyphal.org>`_ DSDL compiler front-end implemented in Python.
 It accepts a DSDL namespace at the input and produces a well-annotated abstract syntax tree (AST) at the output, evaluating all constant expressions in the process.
-All DSDL features defined in the UAVCAN Specification are supported.
+All DSDL features defined in the Cyphal Specification are supported.

 If you have questions, please bring them to the `support forum <https://forum.uavcan.org/>`_.